-If you've forgotten your Wallet password, your data is unfortunately lost (but keep in mind this is what makes Wallet so secure!).
+If you've forgotten your Wallet password, your data is unfortunately lost (but keep in mind this is what makes Wallet secure).

 Your only option is to reset your Wallet database and start over.
 Luckily, Wallet makes this easy.
 Click the ? button in the corner of the lock screen, and click Forgot Password? in the resulting box.
 Wallet will prompt you to reset the database.